lsst/pipelines_lsst_io/getting-started/singleframe.rst

 ``CHAINED`` collections are groupings of other collections associated with an alias for that grouping.
 The grouping of collections defines the order of collections to search when looking for a dataset associated with a specific data ID.
 The collection produced from the ``-o`` option above is a ``CHAINED`` collection.
-The ouput collection will general include all the collections in the input plus any ``RUN`` collections produced by the processing.
+The output collection will, in general, include all the collections in the input plus any ``RUN`` collections produced by the processing.

 The first step of process data is to produce the quantum graph for the processing.
 This is a directed acyclic graph that completely defines inputs and outputs for every node (quantum) in the graph.